-What do you do when the pressure cooking times for the two recipes are different?
+What do you do when the pressure cooking times for the two Pot in Pot recipes are different?

-As I mentioned above, the recipes you cook together using Pot in Pot should have about the same cooking time.
+As I mentioned above, the recipes you cook together using Pot in Pot should have similar cooking times.
 So how can you solve the problem of different cooking times?

-- Partly cook the longer-cooking item, do a quick release of pressure, and add in the second item and continue cooking both items. e.g. if item A has a cook time of 15 minutes and item B has a cook time of 10 minutes, you’ll pressure cook item A for 5 minutes, quick release (QR), open the lid and add in the container for item B (on a rack or stacked), close the lid and pressure cook both for 10 minutes.
+- Partly cook the longer-cooking item, do a quick release of pressure, add in the second item and continue cooking both items. e.g. if the amount of time to cook item A is 15 minutes and item B has a cook time of 10 minutes, you’ll pressure cook item A for 5 minutes, quick release (QR), open the lid, and add in the container for item B (on a rack or stacked), close the lid and pressure cook both for 10 minutes.

 - Tightly cover the container of the faster-cooking item with a double layer of aluminum foil.
 The foil slows down the cooking of the contents.

-- Cut the slower-cooking item (e.g. meat) into small pieces so that it takes less time to cook.
+- Cut the slower-cooking item (e.g. meat) into smaller pieces so that it takes less time to cook.

-- Cook the faster-cooking item in a glass, ceramic or silicone container versus stainless steel because that will slow down the cooking time a little bit.
+- Cook the faster-cooking item in a glass, ceramic or silicone container versus a stainless steel pot because that will slow down the cooking time a little bit.